emhastings/emhastings.github.io/_costuming/red-kirtle.md

     alt: "Fashion plate for the outfit"
 ---

 I made this working-class outfit as part of an independent study in 2016 at the end of my time at Knox College, to bookend the earlier project.
 I conducted extensive research on the dress of English working-class from the 1560s-1580s, and constructed pieces from the skin out with materials and techniques that were as historically accurate as I could afford.
-The outfit included a smock, kirtle, apron, jacket, coif, and stockings.
-I am also wearing a purchases hat and shoes.
+The outfit included a smock, kirtle, sleeves, apron, jacket, forehead cloth, coif, and stockings.
+I am also wearing a purchased hat and shoes.

 {% include gallery caption="Images 1-5 by Peter Bailley, 6 and teaser by Kay Ryan" %}